echeran/smile-of-murugan/webbook/chapter16.md

 the tendency to systematize, to be as exhaustive and as explicit as possible; reading became study.

-[^bhakti-not-lit]: It is significant that, in this respect, the *bhakti* hymns, especially Saiva bhakti literature, were not considered "literature": they were not supposed to be commented upon; there was a sort of tabu on any commenting upon these hymns.
+[^bhakti-not-lit]: It is significant that, in this respect, the *bhakti* hymns, especially Śaiva bhakti literature, were not considered "literature": they were not supposed to be commented upon; there was a sort of tabu on any commenting upon these hymns.